 25 Things You Didn't Know About Me:

-1. I didn't like dogs, until my husband convinced me to get a puppy 8 years ago.
+1. I didn't think I liked dogs, until my husband convinced me to get a puppy 8 years ago.
 Now I'm obsessed with my Jack Russell mix, Scooter.

-2. I collect magnets from every place I've traveled, but don't like putting magnets on my fridge.
+2. I collect magnets from every place I've traveled, but don't like putting magnets on my refrigerator.

 3. I'm a Francophile and love everything Paris, France, & Eiffel Tower.